MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab02_Process_Sales.md

 29. Close the **Sales Order** page.

-30. Use the Combine Shipments function to create sales invoices.
+### Task 2: Use the Combine Shipments function to create sales invoices.

 31. Open the **Combine Shipments** task.